Listen to this post

 The United States is an example of a republic.
 The country is divided into different federal constituencies (states), such as California, Arizona etc. and each of these holds separate elections to elect leaders representing their state.
 Most of the representatives are affiliated to some political party, and the party with the most elected representatives forms the government.

-What are the major differences between the two?
+What are the major differences between the democracy and republic?

 Consider a country with a population of ten thousand.
 Out of these, 8,000 people belong to group A, while the remaining 2,000 belong to group B. If the country hosts a purely democratic government, Group A will always have the upper hand in the formulation of policies, solely on the grounds of having more representatives or voters in the general elections.